Angular Signal Forms – Everything You Need to Know

 }

 Validation rules can be defined for all nodes in the object graph shown.
-Arrays like our prices are no exception.
-The following listing demonstrates this using a validator that iterates through all prices and checks for duplicates:
+Arrays like in our property prices are no exception.
+The following example demonstrates this using a validator that iterates through all prices and checks for duplicates:

 const prices = ctx.value();